joshingram/EventTracker/README.md

 - trail's name
 - trail's length
 - highest elevation seen
-- coordinates for the trailhead
+- coordinates for the trailhead (currently not displayed in frontend)
 - an image (url)

 Of note, there is currently no reason that this could not be used for other trail types/uses such as mountain bikers, hikers, trail runners, and/or horseback riders.